seif-github/Sportify/README.md

 ## 👥 Contributors
 This project is developed by a dedicated team as part of the DEPI internship graduation project:

-Seif Gamal
+   --Seif Gamal
-Mohamed Ibrahim Ali
+   --Mohamed Ibrahim Ali
-Nour Eldein Ahmed Mahmoud
+   --Nour Eldein Ahmed Mahmoud
-Ali Mahmoud Elsayed
+   --Ali Mahmoud Elsayed
-Hasan Saeed Hasan
+   --Hasan Saeed Hasan
 📩 For inquiries, feel free to reach out via GitHub Issues.